-The pre-event design review must include on set of 3 view drawings showing the vehicle, from the front, top, and side.
+The Design Report must include one set of 3 view drawings showing the vehicle, from the front, top, and side.
 Each drawing shall appear on a separate page.
 The drawings can be manual or computer generated.
 Photos should be placed on the optional page and will not be counted as drawings.

-4.5.3 Design Review Format
+4.5.3 Design Report and Design Spec Sheet Formats

-Reviews must be submitted electronically in Adobe Acrobat® Format (.pdf file)

-Design review file must be named as follows: schoolname_carnumber.pdf using the complete school name (ex.
+The Design Report must be submitted electronically in Adobe Acrobat® Format (.pdf file).
+This document is expected to be a single file (text, drawings, and optional content all inclusive).
+The Design Report file must be named as follows: schoolname_carnumber.pdf using the complete school name (ex.
 University of xxxxxxx) and the FSAE assigned car number.